14 Special Members and Friends

 Here is a simplified example of a class that manages its own heap memory.
 The example uses two C string functions from <cstring> whose signatures are:

-size_t strlen(const char* str); // returns length of a C string
+size_t strlen(const char* str); // length of a C string

 char* strcpy(char* dest, const char* src); // copies src into dest#include <iostream>